-Teaching Traveling: Welcome to Regan, creator of the inspiring Many Voices One Tribe study abroad program for young writers of color.
+Teaching Traveling: Welcome to Regan, an advocate for travel by people of color.
 Reagan, tell us about yourself.

 Currently I am working part time as an independent contractor for Yoga Behind Bars.
 I coordinate yoga teachers to teach in prisons, jails, and juvenile corrections facilities.
 I am also a columnist for the Seattle Globalist and the Founder and Director of Many Voices One Tribe.